danieltjw/aifutures/README.md

 _Rough sketches of our possible AI futures_

+- _This is a story of a possible future where AI co-exist with humans_
+    - _This is not a prediction, do not over-analyse_
-- _There are many possible futures as various Sci-Fi books have shown_
+- _There are many possible futures as various Sci-Fi books have shown, some good and some bad_
-- _If you are reading this a few years from the posting date, disregard it.
+- _If you are reading this a few years in the future, disregard it.
 My thoughts on the matter may have changed._
-- _Not professional advice, but a story of a possible positive future where AI co-exist with humans_

 ---